Preston and Kate enjoy numerous DIY projects: painting, tiling, quilting, crafting, gardening, canning, thrifting, cooking—they do it all.

 Who Should I Give Christmas Cookies to?

-1. Your mailperson or UPS driver.
+1. Your mail carrier or UPS driver.

-I have noticed that my mail man has been running late these days.
+I have noticed that my mail carrier has been running late these days.
 I really don't think that is his fault.
 I think he is out delivering lots and lots of packages and Christmas cards this time of year.
 Yes, I know he gets paid to do that, but I don't think that matters.
 He is still working hard, and giving him cookies is a great way to encourage him.

 2. The single widower.

 That's not a typo.
 I meant to say 'widower.'
-There are lots of older gentlemen who have lost their spouse.
-(Sometimes it makes me want to cry when I see them alone at McDonalds drinking their coffee.)
+There are lots of older gentlemen who have lost their spouses.
+(Sometimes it makes me want to cry when I see them alone at Mcdonald's drinking their coffee.)
 Some of these men had wives who used to do all their cooking and baking most of their married life.
 Making cookies is a little out of their comfort zone.
 If you take them a tray of cookies, they may enjoy taking something homemade to their family gathering this year.

 3. The nice cashier at your local grocery store.

 Do you shop at the same grocery store every week?
 Have you ever considered going to the same cashier every time?
 I have done this, and even though they see lots of people every day at the store, they will start to remember you.
 I have slowly started to learn their names and make small talk.
 I have never taken them cookies before, but it's something that I know my hardworking Aldi employee would feel noticed and appreciated.

 Yep, our garbage truck drivers are indeed paid for their job.
 They are also, though, providing a service to our home and community.
 They keep it clean and haul off our trash every week.
 I'm thankful for them, and they are at the top of my list for making some cookies.